Heat pump support

 2. Heat pumps take longer to warm up

-Your heat pump uses cooler water to heat your home, so it will take longer to warm up.
+Your heat pump uses cooler water to heat your home, so it can take longer to warm up.
 You won’t feel an immediate difference like you might be used to with a boiler.
 It’s best to set your heating to come on before you get home or wake up.
 The preheating time will depend on your home, so you may need a few trial runs to find the perfect schedule.

 3. Hot water always takes priority